SpaceX will take a Japanese billionaire on a trip around the Moon

 The trip will take four or five days, SpaceX CEO Elon Musk said at the event.

-The company made the announcement from its headquarters in Hawthorne, California — not far from where the Emmy awards were being handed out in Los Angeles on Monday evening.
+SpaceX made the announcement from its headquarters in Hawthorne, California — not far from where the Emmy awards were being handed out in Los Angeles on Monday evening.

 Maezawa is a rock musician, online fashion mogul and, more recently, a high-rolling art collector.
 A video presentation about him said he believes art can help usher in world peace.